ombulabs/blog/_posts/2020-07-20-understanding-bundler.markdown

 I just said that a Rails app calls `Bundler.require` so adding the `bundle exec` prefix is not needed, but probably we all had this issue where we want to run `rails s` or `rails c` and it won't find the `rails` command, and then we have to run it using `bundle exec rails ...` anyway.

-This is happens because the system can't find the `rails` command.
+This happens because the system can't find the `rails` command.
 Similar to Ruby's `$LOAD_PATH` array, our system has a `PATH` environment variable to look for the commands we want to run. `bundle` executable is installed in the same directory as the `ruby` executable, but `rails` executable may be in a different one that's not in the paths the `PATH` env variable lists.

 In those cases we have three options:
 - add the missing path to the `PATH` env variable
 - prefix our commands with `bundle exec`
 - use the executables we may have in the bin folder of our project

-Running `bundle exec` and `Bundler.require` at the same time is not a problem, so it's safe to use `bundle exec` even when not needed as long as there's a `Gemfile` on that directory, it won't activate gems twice.
+Running `bundle exec` and `Bundler.require` at the same time is not a problem, so it's safe to use `bundle exec` even when not needed as long as there's a `Gemfile` in that directory, it won't activate gems twice.

 ## Bonus: How RVM works?